silogen/docs/docs/platform-infrastructure/digitalocean-installation.md

 Quick start:
 ```
 ROCm™ Software
 ROCm 6.4.0.
 Install any AI tools you need.
 ```

 ## Installation steps

-In order to install on a Digital Ocean droplet, copy the following text into a file bloom.yaml, replacing <your-ip-address> with the ip address of the node.
+In order to install on a DigitalOcean droplet, copy the following text into a file bloom.yaml, replacing <your-ip-address> with the ip address of the node.
 ```
 DOMAIN: <your-ip-address>.nip.io
 CERT_OPTION: generate